juanfrh7/uc-problem-annealing/README.md

 # Solving the Unit Commitment problem using DWave's Quantum Annealers

-This project was supported by [The University of Sydney Business School](https://www.sydney.edu.au/business/) Engaged Research initiative.
+### Project supported by [The University of Sydney Business School](https://www.sydney.edu.au/business/) Engaged Research initiative.

 This repository contains implementations and benchmarks of the Unit Commitment (UC) problem using DWave's Quantum Annealers.
 The UC problem is an NP-hard optimization problem in the field of power systems.
 It involves determining the optimal scheduling of power generation units to meet electricity demand while considering factors such as start-up costs, ramping constraints, and more.